TheTomik1/bf4-shotgun-limit/README.md

-# bf4-shotgun-limit
+# BF4 Shotgun Limit

-Working shotgun limit using Insane Limits plugin.
+Working Battlefield 4 shotgun limit using Insane Limits plugin.
 Inspired by the Sniper/DMR limit from Grovax.

-* If you find the limit useful, please feel free to support me by starting the repo or following me.
+If you find the limit useful, please feel free to support me by starting the repo or following me.

 ## How to use?
 1. Download all the 3 files.